The 9th Annual New York State Safe Patient Handling Conference

 Learners are encouraged to bring issues they are facing with their Safe Patient Handling Program.
 Learners in each track will be able to assess and improve their facility’s Safe Patient Handling program with the aid of the instructors and other participants.
 In the end learners will be able to use the knowledge gained throughout the conference to build a successful and sustainable program while complying with the NYS Safe Patient Handling Law.

-- Describe elements of a SPH program which are required by the NYS SPH Law.
+• Understand elements of a SPH program required by the NYS SPH Law and associated compliance deadlines.

-- Identify needed equipment and process changes in order to implement a successful and sustainable SPH program.
+• Identify needed equipment and process changes in order to implement a successful and sustainable SPH

 NOTE: It is the intent of the conference organizers to provide a fully accessible learning environment, suitable for all learners.
 If you have any special needs please provide the information on the registration form.
 The conference center is ADA compliant.